-Cells from all three lineages are found in a normal, healthy bone marrow.
+Cells from all three lineages are found in the normal, healthy bone marrow.
 Your pathologist will examine the tissue sample to see if all three lineages are present.
-They will also look to see if there is any change in the number of cells from any one lineage or if any of the developing cells show an abnormal shape or size.
-Pathologists use the word dysplasia to describe abnormal looking cells.
+They will also look to see if there is any change in the number of cells from anyone lineage or if any of the developing cells show an abnormal shape or size.
+Pathologists use the word dysplasia to describe abnormal-looking cells.

-A normal bone marrow shows a mixture of both developing blood cells and mature blood cells ready to be released into the blood stream.
+Normal bone marrow shows a mixture of both developing blood cells and mature blood cells ready to be released into the bloodstream.
 The most immature cells are called blasts, and they should only be seen in very small numbers.
 If your pathologist sees more developing cells than normal, this is called a “left shift”.
 If no mature cells are seen this is called a “maturation arrest”.
 Both a left shift and maturation arrest are abnormal, but a left shift can sometimes be a reaction of your bone marrow to something else happening in your body such as an infection.

 If your pathologist sees other types of cells not normally found in the bone marrow, they will be described in your report.
 Cancers that start in another part of the body can spread to the bone.
 This is called a metastasis.
 Additional tests may be ordered to determine where the abnormal cells come from.
 Lymphomas can also involve the bone marrow and your doctor may do a bone marrow examination as part of your staging.

 Iron is stored in the bone marrow.
 Your pathologist can use a special stain for iron on an aspirate slide to determine if there is a normal amount of iron is present in the bone marrow.

 The iron stain also helps your pathologist see abnormal cells called ring sideroblasts.
 These cells can be seen in various circumstances such as exposure to toxins, some medications, copper deficiency, but also in some types of bone marrow diseases such as myelodysplastic syndromes.